Algebraic $K$-theory of the two-periodic first Morava $K$-theory: Introduction

-In \cite[Sections 3 and 4]{ausoni2010kthryofcomplexkthry}, Ausoni constructs what he calls the higher bott element $b \in V(1)_{2p+2}\kth(ku_p)$ and identifies the image of this element in $V(1)_{*}\thh(ku_p)$ under the trace map.
-These are the only results that we take from Ausoni's work as input.
-In particular, our computation avoids the low dimensional computations and the infinite spectral sequence argument of \cite[Sections 5, 6 and 7]{ausoni2010kthryofcomplexkthry}.
-We provide an outline of our computation in Section \ref{sec outline} below. \begin{rema} Currently, Christian Ausoni, the author, Tommy Lundemo and Steffen Sagave are working on generalizing the methods of this work and \cite{ausoni2022adjroot} to obtain a higher height analogue of Theorem \ref{theo Ausoni algebraic k theory of ku} that relates the algebraic $K$-theory of $E_n$ to that of the truncated Brown-Peterson spectrum $\bpn$.
+\begin{rema} In \cite{hahn2022motivic}, the authors construct a motivic filtration for the topological cyclicic homology of ring spectra and using this, they obtain a simplified computation of $V(1)_*\tc(\ell_p)$ which also applies to the case $p=3$.
+In this work, we do not use the motivic filtration of \cite{hahn2022motivic}.
+On the other hand, the motivic filtration should make it possible to obtain another simplified computation of $T(2)_*\kth(ku)$ which also recovers $V(1)_*\kth(ku_p)$ including the case of $p=3$.
+We hope that our methods, including the use of the $p-1$-graded ring structure on $ku_p$, would also be useful for the motivic approach to $V(1)_*\kth(ku_p)$. \end{rema} \begin{rema} The iterated algebraic $K$-theory spectrum $K^{(n)}(ku)$ is expected have an interpretation in terms of a suitable notion of $n+1$-vector bundles \cite{lind2020twistediteratedkthryofku}.
+We believe that our approach to $\tc(ku_p)$ and the $p-1$-graded $E_\infty$-ring structure we construct on $\tc(ku_p)$ will be useful for the study of $K^{(n)}(ku)$. \end{rema} \begin{rema} Currently, Christian Ausoni, the author, Tommy Lundemo and Steffen Sagave are working on generalizing the methods of this work to obtain a higher height analogue of Theorem \ref{theo Ausoni algebraic k theory of ku} that relates the algebraic $K$-theory of $E_n$ to that of the truncated Brown-Peterson spectrum $\bpn$.

 \end{rema}